How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 1. Isolate

-CBD isolate is pure CBD.
-It undergoes further processing to strip away all other cannabinoids, terpenes, and phytonutrients, leaving behind up to 99.9% pure CBD crystals.
+CBD isolate refers to the pure, unrefined crystalline form of CBD, which is extracted from cannabis.
+To make CBD isolate, full spectrum CBD extract would undergo further processing to strip away all other cannabinoids, terpenes, and phytonutrients, leaving behind up to 99.9% pure CBD crystals.

-Next comes the CBD isolation via distillation, which is essentially a fancy process of selectively heating and cooling substances to remove impurities.
+The next step in the process is decarboxylating, which we mentioned earlier, to activate the cannabinoids.
+After that, to purify the extract further, the CBD extract undergoes distillation — a process of selectively heating and cooling substances to remove impurities.
 Distillation starts by heating a liquid to its unique boiling point to target a compound and transform it into a vapor state.
-This vapor is then passed through into a separate container, cooled, and condsenses, forming a distillate.
+This vapor is then passed through into a separate container, cooled, and condenses, forming a distillate, a key distinction when comparing CBD full-spectrum vs. CBD isolate.

 2. Broad Spectrum Extract